joeherwig/icao-phraseology-tts/README.md

 # icao-phraseology-tts
 is a self contained webcomponent to "speak" aeronautical radio transmissions on a web page.

+I used it to build an easy to write ICAO phraseology training page.

 ## Example

 ## Useage